Updated June 01, 2022

-A Wyoming firearm bill of sale is a legal document that shows proof that a firearm has been sold and legally acquired between two (2) private parties in the State of Wyoming.
-This document provides information regarding the firearm, change of ownership, the seller, and the buyer.
-It requires notarization, although there are no restrictions on ownership or use for gun owners.
-At the very least this would be beneficial for the seller and buyer for record-keeping and would serve as an added layer of security to both parties on various levels.
+A Wyoming firearm bill of sale is a legal document that proves a firearm has been sold and legally acquired between two private parties in the State of Wyoming.
+This document provides information regarding the firearm, the change of ownership, the seller, and the buyer.

 Privately Selling a Firearm